sontek/sontek_net/sontek-frontend/posts/2022/learning_spanish.md

 consiguen sus sueños.
 ```

 I want to detect the start of a sentence and the end of a sentence and then combine it, so that you end up with "Solo las que luchan por ellos consiguen sus sueños.".
 My first thought was a regular expression on punctuation.
-This worked well *most* of the time but there were enough exceptions to the rule that it broke often on generated a lot of broken sentences:
+This worked well *most* of the time but there were enough exceptions to the rule that it broke often and generated a lot of broken sentences:

 - Abbreviations like "EE.
 UU" for estados unidos (united states)
 - Ellipsis

-Splitting on spaces also didn't work for identifying the parts of speech since I needed the context around the word.
+Splitting on spaces also did not work for identifying the parts of speech since I needed the context around the word.

 <center>
 <img src="/images/posts/learning_spanish/regex-extraction.png" />